 The board of creditors has the duty to supervise the bankruptcy manager and assist him/her in managing operations and, in addition to other powers, informs the court and creditors on the course of the proceedings and on the status of the bankruptcy estate.

-An assembly of creditors decides on a series of issues that are relevant for the conduct and completion of bankruptcy proceedings, such as appointing a new bankruptcy manager, adopting a decision on continuation of operations or drafting a bankruptcy plan, and it is in particular entitled to request a report from the bankruptcy manager concerning the state and management of affairs.
+An assembly of creditors decides on a series of issues that are relevant for the conduct and completion of bankruptcy proceedings, such as appointing a new bankruptcy manager, adopting a decision on the continuation of operations, or drafting a bankruptcy plan, and it is in particular entitled to request a report from the bankruptcy manager concerning the state and management of affairs.

 Creditors submit their claims to the bankruptcy manager within 60 days of the date of publication of the decision.
 After examining the merits of submitted claims, assets are encashed and thus encashed assets are distributed, i.e. paid to creditors in corresponding percentages according to different payment orders of precedence, i.e. the course of the bankruptcy is carried out according to the accepted bankruptcy plan.

 The settlement of creditors is carried out according to the inflow of cash.
-Distributions are carried out by the bankruptcy manager, and the final distribution commences as soon as bankruptcy asset encashment is complete.
+Distributions are carried out by the bankruptcy manager, and the final distribution commences as soon as bankruptcy estate encashment is complete.

 The court will pass a decision on the conclusion of the bankruptcy proceedings immediately after the completion of the final distribution.